d-eisen/portfolio/content/worldwater.md

 I wanted to interview people who were currently involved with NGOs.
 A survey was completed by 16 participants who reported being involved with at least one nonprofit organization as a supporter or volunteer at some time in the last twelve months.

 In the survey I asked people to indicate the particular ways that they have been involved with organizations over the last three to six months.
-Those survey reported that the top activities that they perform with an organization are: to **give financially**, **volunteer their time**, **share on social media**, and to **promote a campaign**.
+Those survey reported that the top activities that they perform with an organization are: **give financially**, **volunteer their time**, **share on social media**, and **promote a campaign**.

 ![Chart NGO Involvement Vector](/worldwater/img/ChartNGOInvolvementV5.svg "Chart: NGO Involvement")

-From these findings we were encouraged that included in the top three ways that people reported being involved with an organization were related to giving financially and sharing about the organization on social media.
+From these findings we were observed that the results showed that among the top three ways that people reported being involved with an organization, were related to giving financially and sharing about the organization on social media.

-Based on these findings, the idea of attempting to grow giving by leveraging social media was one direction the research may be pointing.
+Based on these findings, the research seemed to signal that **leveraging social media** could serve as a means to **expand giving.** My thought process followed that if we knew that users were likely to give to an organization and also likely to share an organization's content on social media, perhaps there was a way to directly bridge these two activities.

-One finding of the survey that was potentially concerning was related to participants interest in developing new involvements with organizations.
+One finding from the survey that was potentially concerning was related to participants' seeming **low interest** in developing **new involvements** with organizations.

 ![Chart Likelihood](/worldwater/img/LikelihoodV3.svg "Chart: Likelihood")

 When asked the question, "In the next six months how likely are you to be involved in another organization?"  only 26% of survey participants gave a response that would be categorized as a favorable response of "Extremely Likely" or "Very Likely".
-This finding would be something to explore more deeply during user interviews.
+I was concerned that this could be a **potential barrier** to attracting new users.
+This finding would be something I would **explore** more deeply during **user interviews**.

 ## Interviews: Personal connection important to drawing new users
 I conducted in person interviews with a group of people who were also survey respondents.
 I wanted to dig more deeply on couple of important questions:<br>